-Research led by Dr. Eric Chang, a world recognized authority on brain metastases, illustrates that at some point, SRS can't keep increasing due to a population of patients that are not appropriate.
-This number is on the order of 25% of patients (due to poor life expectancy, large numbers of metastases, and small cell lung cancer or leptomeningeal disease).
+Research led by Dr. Eric Chang, a world recognized authority on brain metastases illustrates that approximately 25% of patients are not appropriate for SRS due to poor life expectancy, large numbers of metastases, and small cell lung cancer or leptomeningeal disease.
 Based on this information, an appropriate "percent indicated for treatment" is likely closer to 75% of patients having brain metastases.

 With regards to the assertion that alternative linear accelerator platforms would be insufficient to treat patients with multiple brain metastases, there is actually clinical data that demonstrates that linear accelerator platforms deliver equivalent plan quality and potentially higher efficiency (depending on the platform acquired) than the gamma knife9.
-A recent prospective randomized trial of in Italy compared linac-based SRS to gamma knife and found comparable local control, but increased rate of radiation necrosis in gamma knife as compared to linac-based SRS10.
+A recent prospective randomized trial in Italy compared linac-based SRS to gamma knife and found comparable local control, but increased rate of radiation necrosis in gamma knife as compared to linac-based SRS10.
 Modern international clinical trials including those led by Dr. Asher11 and those led by Wake Forest investigators (CE.7)12 treat gamma knife and linac-based SRS as equivalent modalities.